 6. Mango Lassi Popsciles

 Who doesn’t love a cool, creamy mango lassi?
 So why not channel that into a popsicle?
 Choosing Chia has done just that using mango, coconut yogurt, vanilla extract, orange juice, and a touch of lime.
 Channel the delicious flavors of this classic, vegan-friendly beverage while keeping cool and enjoying a sweet treat!

 7. Chocolate Almond Sea Salt Ice Cream Pops

 These pops from Feasting on Fruit are truly a full dessert in one easy-to-make and easy-to-eat package!
 Creamy cacao nib ice cream is coated in dark chocolate, sprinkled with almond chunks, and finished with a sprinkle of sea salt.
 Need we say more?

 This recipe from Peas and Crayons is worth it just for the amazingly bright-pink color!
 These are definitely a great thirst quencher, and are just the perfect afternoon treat on a hot, hot day.
 Using water, green tea, hibiscus, a bit of sugar, fresh pineapple juice, and lime juice, it’s like drinking a delicious glass of iced tea on a stick!

 9. Boozy Peach Sangria Popsicles with Prosecco

-These prosecco sangria popsicles from A Side of Sweet would make a great brunch accompaniment, especially for a wedding or bachelorette party.
+These prosecco sangria popsicles from A Side of Sweet are a great way to up your Sunday brunch at home.
 Peaches, blueberries, and fresh mint give them a sweet taste while the fruity white wine (like a Sauvignon Blanc or Riesling), peach schnapps, and prosecco certainly give these treats a kick!

 10. Watermelon Margarita Popsicles

-Hayden Seder is a freelance writer and editor in Sun Valley, Idaho and has been vegan for 14 years.
+Hayden Seder is a freelance writer and editor in Sun Valley, ID and has been vegan for 14 years.